ruricolist/overlord/README.md

 ### About Quicklisp

 Overlord is now in [Quicklisp][].
 This does not mean Overlord is done: it remains pre-alpha.
-But it does mean that bleeding-edge development will now take place in a [separate `dev` branch][dev].
+But it does mean that development will now take place in a [separate `dev` branch][dev].

 ## Embedding languages